You’ve got your segmented contact lists. You’ve got your email topic. Now what?

 6. Test, test, test.

 As we have repeatedly cautioned, it’s vital that you test and re-test your email messages before you send them.
 Try them out on various devices and email clients.
 Read them aloud to make sure they sound all right.
 Click each link to make sure it works.
 You’ll be glad you did.
-(VerticalResponse users can preview email drafts on a number of devices and email programs, which makes testing a snap.)
+(VerticalResponse users can use Test Kit to preview email drafts on a number of devices and email programs, which makes testing a snap.)

 7. Send your campaign.

 No, really.
 It seems obvious, but we’ve all been there: We take the time to make sure everything’s perfect, and we’re immensely proud of the email we’ve created.
 Then we get distracted with something else and never actually hit the Send button.
 Once you’ve tested your email to your satisfaction, be sure to send it, or schedule it for a later release, before you move to another task on your to-do list.

 Did your email do the job it was meant to?
 Did you reach the goal you set back in step 1?
 The only way to know is to track the results.
 Use a tool like Email Analytics to easily see how readers took in your message and what resonated with them.
 At the very least, check the opens and click-throughs to measure against other campaigns you’ve sent in the past.
 These results, and any patterns you may discern in your readers’ behavior, help you craft even more effective campaigns in the future.